 EPA's Resource Conservation and Recovery Act (RCRA) provides guidance for the proper management of hazardous waste.
 Under RCRA, products which are ignitable, corrosive, reactive, toxic, or contain certain listed chemicals are considered hazardous waste.
 In addition to RCRA's framework, some states define hazardous waste based on other characteristics, such as a broader list of restricted chemicals or harmfulness to aquatic life.
 It is best to consult the appropriate state, regional, or local regulations for additional requirements.
-The CRC also has information on state variations in hazardous waste regulations on the Tools page.
+The CRC also has information on state variations in hazardous waste regulations on the State Matrices page.

 Surprising seasonal products which may be considered hazardous waste include:

 So don't forget to properly identify and manage unsalable items in the holiday rush.

 Marietje Hauprich, Senior Hazard Review Specialist, UL WERCS